voult2/BetterPawnControl/README.md

 - 53N4 and Crusader for spanish translation
 - Dango998 for chinese simplified translation
 - muggenhor for AutoCleaner integration
-- Deno226 for v2.4 contributions
+- Deno226 for v2.4 contributions and polish translation
 - TheLonerD for WorkTab inner priorities integation and 1.5 upgrade
 - Ionfrigate for french and chinese updated and 1.5 updates